Pallar: Devendrakula Velalar Movement

+The title 'Devendrakula Velalar', with connotations of higher status, and the formation of Devendrakula Velalar identity is an ambitious project and it allows a large number of pallar sub-castes to unite under one label.
+The term 'Devendrakula Velalalar' is politically significant because it is a form of identity that submerges various Pallar subgroups and provides a basis on which unified political action can be taken.
+The new title implies 'an alternative, superior, non-untouchable identity' and carries an implicit claim for a higher social status.
 Since the 1990s, community members have preferred to refer to themselves as Devendrakula Velalar (DKV), literally "Vellalars of the clan of Devendra."
 This has primarily been to rid themselves of what they see as a 'demeaning' name and to adopt a more 'respectable' name.
 In support of a name change to DKV, Pallars have undertaken hunger strikes and rallies.
 The Puthiya Tamilagam (PT), founded by Krishnaswamy in 2001, has campaigned for the appellation of DKV to be applied to the Pallar, Kudumbar, Kaladi, Mooppan, Devendra Kulathan and Pannadi communities since the 1990s and between 2006 and 2011 a one-man commission looked into it on behalf of the state government, then controlled by the Dravida Munnetra Kazhagam (DMK).
 Nothing came of the commission because the DMK lost power in 2011.
 The PT then allied with the All India Anna Dravida Munnetra Kazhagam in the hope that this would lead to the renaming but by 2015 had become frustrated with the inaction and was organising protests.